 This project is not an “account” of an art about which one could say in exact notions that it is anti-utopian.
-It represents neither a chronological progression or a documentary act, nor the prospect of any exhaustible art theory.
-Anti-Utopias is rather the attempt to see the utopia of art in its negative, and thus to expose, at least in part, its subtending dread.
+It represents neither a chronological progression or a documentary act, nor the prospect of any exhaustible art theory. anti-utopias is rather the attempt to see the utopia of art in its negative, and thus to expose, at least in part, its subtending dread.
 The theoretical abundance where art in general can claim itself from surely raises the pertinent question regarding what exactly we understand “about” art if it has turned into this generic name given to such a large diversity of expression.
-I will not attempt to answer this question, and even least to propose a curatorial project at the end of which I could enunciate a surety regarding art’s utopias or make a distinction between a “meaningful” and a meaningless art, or, more pretentiously, come up with a new radical art theory.
+I will not attempt to answer this question, and even least to propose a curatorial project at the end of which I could enunciate a surety regarding art’s utopias.
 Such concerns do not fall within the scope of this project.
-Furthermore, the few speculative exercises you will find below are far from being an exact curatorial discourse proposing to give an answer to a subject through some punctual projects that would mirror a theoretical approach.
 The very claim to provide art with concepts is increasingly dangerous.
 Howbeit, this project tries to emphasize the horizon of a historical disaster that the contemporary art cannot break, remaining captive in its unsuccessful modernities.

 Anti-Utopias, or Hardly the beginning of a discussion

 The idea of a project announcing two major discursive pressures from the very title seems daring at first view.
 First, because of the issues involved by the unsuccessful attempt to give an answer to an utopia other than by formulating another one; second, because the prefix anti- itself bestirs a number of critical reflexes and exercises.
-Obviously, there is no exit from utopia.
+There is no exit from utopia.
 The historical utopias or history as utopia give place today to the rigorous “program” to go beyond utopias, and often end up in utopias of the refusal or in the utopias of some alter-constructions.
-As much as the idea is saved by using the plural, which cautions and adverts to a terminological displacement, anti- seems to have remained tributary to the uninterrupted chain of replaceable prefixes which lie anchored to their referent .
+The use of the plural cautions and adverts to a terminological displacement, yet anti- seems to have remained tributary to the uninterrupted chain of replaceable prefixes which lie anchored to their referent .
 Therefore, anti-utopias should not claim themselves from a refusal or from a counter-position.
 They do not represent the transgression of utopia or the “post-”utopias specific to the historical currents, which would otherwise oblige them to build utopianly on end.

-The way I see anti-utopias belongs to a paradox, furthermore, to a multiple paradox, even if by saying “paradox” we already give ground in the field of the self-referential.
+Anti-utopias belong to a paradox, furthermore, to a multiple paradox, even if by saying “paradox” we already give ground in the field of the self-referential.
 Is the claim for an authentic self detachment, for the annulment of any referent, or for the expulsion of principles a pertinent one?
-No. Perhaps the authentic anti-utopias should stop grafting themselves on a construct, which is always the stake of every utopia, of every specific anti-utopia related exclusively to it, and of every anti-anti-utopia.
-Perhaps the authentic anti-utopias should refer to a dismantling of the construct, to the construct’s exposure to what defines it in its most fragile way and in what it makes it fragile.
+Anti-utopias should stop grafting themselves on a construct, which is always the stake of every utopia, of every specific anti-utopia related exclusively to it, and of every anti-anti-utopia.
+Anti-utopias should refer to a dismantling of the construct, to the construct’s exposure to what defines it in its most fragile way and in what it makes it fragile.

 We are living utopianly because we still pay tribute to the reflexive constructions – self-constructions, in ourselves, about ourselves, for ourselves… We are perpetuating utopias because we keep trying to occupy an impossible habitation, being engaged into an “economy” of the primal insufficiency, of the subject’s native deficiency, of its constitutive failure.
 But then doesn’t utopia refer exactly to this architectured and aestheticized attempt to build (ourselves) into the outside, hoping we might retrieve a self we could saddle with all our reflex(ive) ideals?
 And then shouldn’t art be expressing not the refusal, but the negative of the current tendencies to evade the state of present being left only with the hope and the illusion of some alternative constructions?
 We seem doomed to execute the future, in the “historical” meaning given by Sloterdijk to this term.
 We are being delivered to the “historical” task of having to perform history at the price of repeating it, without being able to give up the prosthetic constructions of the self.
-Furthermore, art itself has turned into this prosthetic construct through which we carry the same battle with asynchronous and intermittent modernities.
+Art itself has turned into this prosthetic construct through which we carry the same battle with asynchronous and intermittent modernities.
 Yet how could we then ex-pose it?
-Before the utopian monumentalism, don’t we owe it (to ourselves) to oppose an anti-monumentality of the exposure?
 Utopia today no longer refers to a projection of the future, which is increasingly brought into the present, but to constructions meant to disarm the resistance, to push the streak of constructions incessantly.
-On art’s impact map, anti-utopias should denote the gesture of an exposure, unraveling its representation conflicts, the history and political functions of its constituents.
-They should disarticulate the utopian constructions in order to expose their fragility.

-Two are the major traps anti-utopias could fall into, both of which are caused by conceiving the term in the sense of a “concept”.
+Two are the major traps the notion of anti-utopias could fall into, both of which are caused by conceiving the term in the sense of a “concept”.
 First, the “metaphysical” claim that anti-utopias would constitute an anti-metaphysics; second, a certain political claim that anti-utopias would constitute themselves as a means of counteracting, as a strategy, patterned upon the so-called “anti-crisis measures” taken against the current crises.
-(We are not dealing with a crisis, but with more specific, asynchronous yet controlled crises that describe a new geography.)
-I do not understand the term anti-utopias as a construction, but as a construction’s negative that is manifest in the practice of art and which actually empowers the exposure of art.

-A full discussion of the prefix anti- and an archaeological theoretical approach can be found in the first volume of Anti-Utopias, which will be launched in the late summer of 2013.
-Fragments from the analyses carried out will be soon published on the www.anti-utopias.com website.
+A full discussion of the prefix anti- and an archaeological theoretical approach can be found in the first volume of anti-utopias, which will be launched in the late summer of 2014.
+Fragments from the analyses carried out will be soon published on www.anti-utopias.com.

 I use this term in the sense computer science gives it when talking about a computer, where each operation is triggered by a signal provoked by the termination of the previous operation.